 August 02, 2013 –

 The training, called SAFESTAR, stands for Sexual Assault Forensic Examination Safety Training, and Resources, and is sponsored by the Southwest Center for Law & Policy http://www.swclap.org/.
-Trainers from the SWCLAP came to the reservation this week and were the instructors for the six PBPN volunteers who completed the 40-hour course.
+Trainers from the SWCLAP came to the common land this week and were the instructors for the six PBPN volunteers who completed the 40-hour course.